 See our Calendar for the exact dates of The OSHO Sammasati Experience.

 For those wanting to participate in the first three modules over a period of several weeks, under the name of The OSHO Sammasati Intensive, that option is available at the Osho International Meditation Resort, Pune, India.
-See our Calendar for the dates of the next Intensive, in January/February 2017.
+See our Calendar for the dates of the next Intensive, in January/February each year.

 Subscribe to our Newsletter to keep updated about additional workshops.